 1. Application Material

-When a position vacancy occurs, UNC Police will make an announcement using the University’s Human Resources website and the department’s website.
+When a position vacancy occurs, the UNC Police department will make an announcement using the University’s Human Resources website and the department’s website.
 Application materials can be found on the University’s Human Resources Department website or by calling the University’s Human Resource Department at 919-843-2300.
 Application materials must be submitted by deadlines specified in vacancy announcement.
 Failure to submit all documents by dates and times indicated may result in removal from the application process.

 Contact information will be maintained on file until the next position vacancy is announced or six months, whichever comes first.
-Persons will be contacted electronically (e-mail) or by the U.S. Postal Service unless otherwise specified.
+Applicants will be contacted electronically (e-mail) or by the U.S. Postal Service unless otherwise specified.

 Interested applicants are responsible for keeping the University of North Carolina at Chapel Hill, Human Resources Department abreast of any changes in contact information. (addresses, phone numbers, emails, etc.)

-Persons will also complete the NC Criminal Justice Education and Training Standards Commission F-3 History Statement as part of the application process
+Applicants will also complete the NC Criminal Justice Education and Training Standards Commission F-3 History Statement as part of the application process

 2. Application Screening Process